 from Efficiency Projects

-The cumulative impact of all the efficiency projects at the University adds up to over 12 million kWh/yr in avoided energy consumption.
-There is a 7% change from last year and an overall 60% increase in efficiency from FY2015.
-The University has a total of 7MW of installed capacity.
-There is a 70% change from last year and an overall 139% increase in installed capacity from FY2015.
-Visit our Photovoltaic Systems gallery to learn more about these projects.
+The cumulative impact of all the efficiency projects at the University adds up to over 20 million kWh/yr in avoided energy consumption.
+There is a 1% change from last year and an overall 158% increase in efficiency from FY2015.
+The University has a total of over 17MW of installed capacity.
+There is a 31% change from last year and an overall 450% increase in installed capacity from FY2015.
+Visit our Renewable Energy Systems Portfolio to learn more about these projects.